top of page

 Zijn er dan helemaal geen primaire studies die een voordeel van het verlagen van de verhouding laten zien?
 Zeker wel:

-Adam et al. Anti-inflammatory effects of low Arachidonic acid diet and fish oil in patiënte with rheumatoid arthritis.
+Adam et al. Anti-inflammatory effects of low Arachidonic acid diet and fish oil in patiënte with rheumatoid arthritis (RA).
 (2003)

 Deze studie liet een groep vis olie supplementeren en een groep vis olie + arachidonzuur inname beperken.
 Dit deden ze door dierlijke producten te vermijden.
 Want daar zit arachidonzuur in.